OpenDMA/opendma-spec/OpenDMA-Spec.md

 16. `opendma:SubClasses`, multi value, Reference to a class info objects (§7), can be empty

 These constraints apply to the properties:

-- The restrictions of the “SuperClass” Property are defined in §8.
+1. The restrictions of the `opendma:SuperClass` property are defined in §8.

-- All property info objects (§9) referenced in the “DeclaredProperties” property must be unique in the list of effective properties (§10) of this class regarding the tuple (”Namespace”,”Name”).
-This implies that (a) no qualified property name may be used twice in this list and (b) no qualified property name already used by a super class or an aspect class may be reused.
-Properties can not be overwritten.

-- The tuple (”Namespace”,”Name”) of this object must be unique across all class info objects in the same context (§4)

-- The reference to a class info object *c* is contained in the “SubClasses” property of a class info object *p* if and only if the “SuperClass” reference property of *c* references *p*.
+2. The set of property info objects referenced by the `opendma:Properties` matches exactly the effective properties list (§10) of this class
+3. The value of the `opendma:SubClasses` property is exactly the set of valid class objects whose `opendma:SuperClass` property contains a reference to this class info object

+> Conclusion:
+> The set of valid aspect objects of the `opendma:Aspects` property contain the set of the `opendma:Aspects` property of the class info object
+> referenced by `opendma:SuperClass`

 #### §8 Class hierarchy